 Mind Scan - Mind Scan is a nice skill to use when you want to see if the opponents has some battle traps like Wall of Disruption or Drowning Mirror Force.
 The deck is really week against such cards, especially focusing on destroying an opponent's big beaters with your SE.

-Dinosaur Kingdom - Pretty much the most used skill due to the 300 atk boost, which gives your Evilswarm Salamandra or your Giant Rex the opportunity to get over big boss monsters like a Koa'ki Meiru Maximus in defense position or a Laval Stennon.
-The attack boost of the field spell is also nice because your normal summoned dino often be bigger than another normal summoned monster from your opponent.
+Dinosaur Kingdom - Pretty much the most used skill due to the 300 atk boost, which gives your Evilswarm Salamandra or your Giant Rex the opportunity to get over big boss monsters like a Koa'ki Meiru Maximus in defense position.
+By banishing 2 monsters, your Evilswarm Salamandra and a Giant Rex that gets summoned by its own effect when banishing one more monster can destroy a Legendary Six Samurai – Shi En.

 Giant Rex (1x)Survival's End because you can just re-summon him again with the banishing effect of Evilswarm Salamandra.

-Evilswarm Salamandra (2-3x)Dinosaur Kingdom.
+Evilswarm Salamandra (2x)Dinosaur Kingdom.
 By banishing Giant Rex with Salamandra's effect, you can re-summon him.
-For example, Salamandra's effect cam be activated after using your Giant Rex to use Survival's End's grave effect or if your Giant Rex is destroyed by battle or card effect.
+For example, Salamandra's effect can be activated after using your Giant Rex to use Survival's End's grave effect or if your Giant Rex is destroyed by battle or card effect.

-Babycerasaurus (2x)Survival's End, but if you only play 1 Babycerasaurus you pretty much have no monsters left in deck that you can summon.
+Babycerasaurus (2x)Survival's End.
+If you only run 1 Babycerasaurus, you'll pretty much have no monsters left in deck that you can summon.
 Monsters you summon with SE get destroyed in the end phase you summoned them, so the main usage of this card is it to summon your big dinosaur monsters from your deck by destroying him with the grave effect of SE so you don't go -1.